1. Name and address of the controller

 The additional personal data collected during the sending-off process is deleted at the latest after a period of seven days.

-Legal foundation for advertising in accordance with clause 9.2 is Article 6 Para.
-1 lit. f GDPR (legitimate interest)
+The legal basis for advertising mailings is Art.
+6 para.
+1 lit. f GDPR (legitimate interest).

 11. Data protection with applications and application processes